-Vicki E. Alger is a senior fellow at the Indpendent Women's Forum.
-She is a research fellow at the Independent Institute in Oakland, California, and author of the book Failure: The Federal Misedukation of America’s Children (forthcoming in June).
+Vicki E. Alger is a senior fellow at the Indpendent Women’s Forum.
+She is a research fellow at the Independent Institute in Oakland, California, and author of the book Failure: The Federal Misedukation of America’s Children.
 She is also a fellow at the Fraser Institute, headquartered in Vancouver, British Columbia, and is also President and CEO of Vicki Murray & Associates LLC in Scottsdale, Arizona.

-Alger has advised the U.S. Department of Education on public school choice and higher education reform.
+Alger has served on the Agency Action Team for the Trump-Pence Transition, advising on federal education policy, and she advised the U.S. Department of Education on public school choice and higher education reform.
 She has also advised education policymakers in nearly forty states and England, provided expert testimony before state legislative education committees, and served on two national accountability task forces.
 Alger’s research helped advance four parental choice voucher and tax-credit scholarship programs in Arizona, as well as the state’s first higher education voucher, and she provided expert affidavits as part of the successful legal defense of educational choice programs for low-income, foster-care, and disabled children.

 Alger’s research also inspired the introduction of the most school choice bills in California history—five in all—and her research was used as part of the successful legal defense by the Institute for Justice of the country’s first tax-credit scholarship program in the U.S. Supreme Court (Arizona Christian School Tuition Organization v.
 Winn).
 Her research and commentary on education policy have been widely published and cited in leading public-policy outlets such as Harvard University’s Program on Education Policy and Governance, Education Week, and theChronicle of Higher Education, in addition to national news media outlets, including The Wall Street Journal, USA Today, Investor’s Business Daily, Forbes, Fortune, Human Events, La Opinión, the Los Angeles Times, and US News & World Report.
 She has also appeared on the Fox News Channel, Global News, local ABC, CBS, NBC, and PBS affiliates, as well as news radio programs across the country.